alme197112/asd-and-Rizzo.github.io/documenting-net-software-development.md

 **Right tools**

+Right tools are open source or free to deploy.
+So build servers and developers are free to build and change docs.
+Who needs doc if reader and user have to buy license to view and change?

 Choose right language and tool to put something into mind of reader and help writer.
-There are tools for:
+Choose tools any can install and deploy anywhere.

 - mind [9] and concept mapping[8] [13]